Wildly Custom Ring – An Orchid Ring for Robin Story

 I wanted each orchid to be purely an orchid, with only the tiniest of accent diamonds.
 The diamonds would merely add a kiss of spark on the edge of a petal here and there.
 I wanted to have the diamond between the orchid elements, simply and florally set.
 (Florally, that's a word right?)

-Breaking Rules For the Good of The Ring
+Breaking Rules For the Good of The Orchid Ring

-I loved Wayne and Robin’s vision, and bending the rules to create something unique.
+I loved Wayne and Robin’s vision, and bending the rules to create this unique orchid ring remains a highlight of my designing career.